ensketch/build2-default-options/default-options/README.md

 The essential steps for preparing this repository for development are sourced from [the `build2` documentation][build2-docs] and are presented here in a concise format.
 Familiarity with the fundamental usage of the `build2` toolchain is a prerequisite.
 For a more comprehensive grasp of employing `build2` in your development tasks, please refer to [The build2 Toolchain Introduction][build2-intro].

 1. It is strongly advised to establish a dedicated development directory that will serve as the home for all project-specific build files.
-Clone the repository into this designated folder.
+Clone the repository into this designated folder and run the script to initialize the development environment.

 ```
 mkdir xxx && cd xxx
 git clone --recurse https://github.com/ensketch/xxx.git
 cd xxx
+.develop/init.sh
 ```

 2. Initialize the project using `bdep` by creating the initial build configuration.
 By default, this configuration will be automatically placed within the designated development folder, unless you manually specify the configuration directory.
 Below, you'll find an example command to create a build configuration named `gcc-release` with support for installation and distribution.
 Following the configuration creation, the command proceeds to initialize the project.